Email Existence Error in the Django REST Framework

 });

-2. Answer: Django REST Framework (DRF) is a powerful and flexible toolkit for building Web APIs in Django.
+2. The robust and adaptable Django REST Framework (DRF) is a toolkit for creating Web APIs in Django.

-6. Answer: This error typically occurs when an attempt is made to register or authenticate with an email that is already associated with another user account in the database.
+6. When a person tries to register or authenticate using an email address that is already linked to another user account in the database, this error usually happens.

-9. Question: What are the benefits of using Django REST Framework for user authentication?
+9. What are the advantages of implementing user authentication using the Django REST Framework?